NATO-EU relations and security dynamics in the Gulf in focus at online meeting of NATO PA members

 The rapporteur recommended Allied nations to pay more attention to supporting Iraq, which may be on the verge of a serious political and economic crisis.
 He also stressed the need for NATO’s involvement in the Gulf to be carefully calibrated given the multifaceted sensitivities of the region.
 He also drew the parliamentarians’ attention to China’s attempts to exert influence in the region through its so-called “mask diplomacy”.

 Mr Yildiz urged the Allies not to overlook the human rights situation in the Gulf monarchies.
 Severe human rights violations such as the murder of Jamal Khashoggi require strong international reactions, the rapporteur argued.

 The Turkish lawmaker concluded by noting that the COVID-19 pandemic put regional confrontations in the context of broader, more fundamental challenges to mankind.
 “Humanitarian cooperation could become the basis for future broader regional reconciliation.
 This opportunity should not be wasted”, Mr Yildiz said.

-2021 - PRELIMINARY DRAFT REPORT - THE NATO AGENDA FOR SECURITY IN THE MEDITERRANEAN
+2021 - PRELIMINARY DRAFT REPORT - NATO AND THE MEDITERRANEAN SECURITY AGENDA

 Sonia KRIMI (France)